ctg123/ctg-site/content/post/cloud-computing/index.md

 ---
 Hi Folks!

 Have you ever wondered – What Is Cloud Computing?
-For example, Are you curious about how your Google Drive or Dropbox is capable of doing what it does?
+For example, Are you curious about how your Google Drive or Dropbox can do what it does?

 Cloud computing is a set of computing resources developed containing computing, networking, and storage capabilities.
 Think of it as a platform for managing, storing, and processing data that is always online and accessed anywhere where a reliable internet connection exists.